ozdemirht/generative-ai/Kaggle-Google-AI-Studio/Readme.md

 - Next, I thought that these two documents may not be updated frequently, then prompted [Google AI Studio](https://aistudio.google.com/apps?source=) to consider NIH publications when there is not enough information in the given documents.
 This should allow CH Workers to access the recent medical information about hypertension, prevention, and management (=> [constants.ts](./HeartGuard/constants.ts) added secondary source into its prompt).
   ![](./img/HeartGuard-Mentor.png)
 - Next, prompted to add a feature to **record a patient's progress** (=> Patient Records).
-  AI Studio created [PatientService](https://github.com/ozdemirht/generative-ai/blob/main/Kaggle-Google-AI-Studio/HeartGuard/services/patientData.ts) code with listPatients, getPatientByName, getPatientById, registerPatient, recordVitals, scheduleAppointments API.
+  AI Studio created [PatientService](https://github.com/ozdemirht/generative-ai/blob/main/Kaggle-Google-AI-Studio/HeartGuard/services/patientData.ts) code with *listPatients*, *getPatientByName*, *getPatientById*, *registerPatient*, *recordVitals*, *scheduleAppointments* API and storing these records  into *localstorage*.

 - Next, prompted to add **translation of English text responses to one of the local languages** spoken in Gambia.
   ![](./img/HeartGuard-Mentor-Translates.png)